falchion10/macOS-Jailbreak/README.md

 You will now have a binary of img4, I recommend moving it to /usr/local/bin

-To keep things organized I'm going to be creating a folder named Jailbreak in my home directory.
+To keep things organized I'm going to be creating a folder named Jailbreak in my home directory:

 `mkdir -p ~/Jailbreak
 cd ~/Jailbreak mkdir KPatch
 cd KPatch`

-To begin with the kernel modifications we will need to use img4 on our current kernelcache.
+To begin with the kernel modifications we will need to use img4 on our current kernelcache:

 `img4 -i /System/Volumes/Preboot/*/boot/*/System/Library/Caches/com.apple.kernelcaches/kernelcache -o kcache.raw`

-I recommend creating a copy of your original kernelcache just in case any modifications go wrong.
+I recommend creating a copy of your original kernelcache just in case any modifications go wrong:

 `cp -v kcache.raw kcache.raw.backup`

-Copy the extracted kernelcache to new file, allowing us to create a patched version.
+Copy the extracted kernelcache to new file, allowing us to create a patched version:

 `cp -v kcache.raw kcache.patched`

 ## 1b.
 Trustcache Patch

-We will be using Radare2 for the first patch, install it using homebrew
+We will be using Radare2 for the first patch, install it using homebrew:

 `brew install radare2`

-Open our ready to patch kernelcache in Radare2
+Open our ready to patch kernelcache in Radare2:

 `r2 -w kcache.patched`

-Find this pattern in radare2:
+Find this pattern in Radare2:
 When Radare2 is finished initializing all the kexts, type in this command to find the location for our patch, you should get one result.
 Copy this address and keep it safe.

 `/x e0030091e10313aa000000949f020071e0179f1a:ffffffffffffffff000000fcffffffffffffffff`